NHL playoff hockey game streaming on a TV showing a cord-cutting setup

 $82.99/mo

-Best one-bill playoff setup: ABC, ESPN/ESPN2, TNT, and TBS in one app
+Best one-bill option if you want ABC, ESPN, ESPN2, TNT, truTV, and TBS in one app

 Local Channels and RSN Caveats Most Readers Miss

-Check DirecTV Stream →ABC matters because some playoff games still land on broadcast TV, and that changes the economics immediately.
-If your antenna reception is good, you can cut your paid setup materially.
+ABC matters even more right now because every scheduled Stanley Cup Final game is on that network.
+If your antenna reception is good, you may not need to buy anything else for the rest of this series.
 If your antenna situation is bad, the cheap answer gets weaker fast because you either miss ABC games or end up paying for a fuller live-TV bundle anyway.

 RSNs matter less for the playoffs than for the regular season, but they still shape the buying decision for serious hockey households.
-If your team’s local regular-season games normally live on an RSN, DirecTV Stream has a stronger case because it can carry value beyond June.
+If your team’s local regular-season games normally live on an RSN, DIRECTV Stream CHOICE or higher has a stronger case because it can carry value beyond June.
 If you only need a playoff solution, that RSN premium often becomes wasted spend.

 Pricing Tradeoffs: Where the Cheap Setup Stops Being Cheap

-The antenna plus Sling Orange plus HBO Max stack looks like the budget winner because it is.
+The antenna plus Sling Orange plus HBO Max Standard stack is still the budget winner for a reusable playoff setup at about $64.48/month.
 But it only stays the winner if your antenna works, your household is fine managing multiple apps, and nobody values DVR convenience enough to pay for it.
-Once you add friction costs like missed ABC games, constant app switching, or a second household member who just wants one guide and one login, the full live-TV bundle starts to earn its keep.
+Once you price in friction, the $82.99/month YouTube TV bundle stops looking wildly expensive.

 That is why YouTube TV is the better conversion answer for most readers even when it is not the cheapest mathematical answer.
 It buys convenience, simpler household behavior, and a lower chance of missing a game because the wrong app was open.
 That matters more during a short playoff window than many readers expect.